elastic/elasticsearch-net-example/README.md

 }
 ```

-While we're here, let's take this a step further and instead of relying on a default index, let's tell NEST to always route requests to the `nusearch` index when dealing with a `FeedPackage`:
+While we're here, let's take this a step further and instead of relying on a default index, let's tell NEST to always route requests to the `nusearch` index when dealing with a `FeedPackage` type:

 ```csharp
 static NuSearchConfiguration()